 Nearly perfect to the original, and I am probably a really big fan of the original piece.
 The only real thing I noticed is the bell isn't properly looped, as it seems like it's creating an unnecessary percussion when it plays.
 I can definitely tell which sample is 16 bytes, but it makes sense why that is.

--------------------- Are you an ASM coder and want 20$ on your Steam, PS4, or Xbox One accounts?
+-------------------- Are you an ASM coder and want to trade "resources"?
 Private Message me for details.
 (I also offer SMW Custom Songs in exchange for ASM!
 I don't do ports though unless it's to remix.)

 Want progress on 100 Rooms of Enemies: The Nightmare Edition?
 Go here to see.

 Are you a sample porter and wanna help with 100 Rooms of Enemies: The Nightmare Edition?
 Private Message me or Mellonpizza for details.
 Expect trading "resources" in exchange.
 4 more left.

 Although it wasn't specifically the challenge, I'm kinda disappointed that people basically just made one really large sample instead of using loops in an interesting way.
 The only one that comes close is zmm-final.

 Weird start, gets better later.
 Underwhelming considering the challenge being about sampling.

 Could have totally used N64 samples, idk why you didn't.

 High quality port.
 Song choice is odd, but very well done.

 Formatting is the same as before--if you missed it, check the first post, or refer to the previous votes in the thread.
 An extra thanks to nobody1089 for the date-removal script.
 Votes are due Saturday, June 23rd at 16:00PT / 19:00ET.